k1yrix/csso-tb-old-csgo-sounds/readme.md

 6. drag the `old_csgo_sounds` folder into `custom`
 7. restart cs: source if you haven't already
 8. happy banging noises 🎉

 ---

+## credits
+- **pimon** // the creator of this awesome cs: source mod and the original author for the sound addon
+- **valve** // the sounds of the literal banging noises in your head

+---